samsung-cnct/kraken-lib/README.md

 _If you already have configured your machine to be able to use AWS, you can skip this step_

-To setup AWS credentials, please run the following command
+To configure the environment with your AWS credentials, run one of the following commands:

-With docker container:
+using a Docker container:

 ```bash
 docker run -v ~/:/root -it --rm=true quay.io/samsung_cnct/k2:latest bash -c 'aws configure'
 ```

-with local awscli:
+using the local awscli tool:

 ```bash
  aws configure
 ```

-This will allow you to configure the environment with your AWS credentials

 ### kubectl